elmerdotdev/ciccc-oop-ts-intro-typescript-exercise/README.md

-# OOP - Intro to TS Exercise
+# OOP and TS - Intro to TypeScript Exercise

 Complete the 5 exercises by solving each problem and adding types to the parameters and returned value of each function.